 A grand outdoor fireplace and living area

 A dramatic outdoor chimney, flanked by a bocce court at this NSW Southern Highlands weekender, is a sure-fire way to draw everyone outside.
 Designed by Cadence & Co and Myles Baldwin Design, it is made from ‘Apollo Random Ashlar’ stone cladding from Eco Outdoor and Bundanoon sandstone, guaranteeing year-round appeal.
-The ‘Hayman’ lounge setting from The Classic Outfitter adds to the appeal.
+The ‘Hayman’ lounge setting from The Classic Outfitter adds to the appeal and aspirational outdoor room ideas.